 Another unique feature of this program is that all of our professional development days can be applied to graduate coursework at the IIRP Graduate school.
 This is an attractive benefit to your staff who can chose to supplement the in-school instruction with 12 hours of online coursework to earn graduate school credit.

-Special Notice for Baltimore, Md., and Newark, N.J., Educators:
+Notice for Baltimore, MD, Newark, NJ, & New York, NY, Educators:

-The SaferSanerSchools Whole-School Change Program was recently pre-approved in your school district.
+The SaferSanerSchools Whole-School Change Program is pre-approved in your school district.
 This greatly simplifies the contracting and budget approval process for bringing this program to your school.
 Contact IIRP for more information.